top of page

 That’s because you’re attempting to solve a symptom not the problem.

 When you do this, it’s analogous to putting a bandaid on the issue.
-Get it wet with the slightest bit of adversity & you’re back to square one.
+Get it wet with the slightest bit of adversity and you’re back to square one.

 When solving problems, dig at the roots instead of just hacking at the leaves.
 Anthony J. D’Angelo

-Symptoms & problems are like chips & salsa.
+Symptoms and problems are like chips and salsa.
 They go together but are completely different.

 Symptoms are indicative a problem exists.
-It tends to be obvious & cannot be solved.
+It tends to be obvious and cannot be solved.

-Problems are the root cause, what lies beneath, & need to be solved in order to eliminate the symptoms.
+Problems are the root cause, what lies beneath, and need to be solved in order to eliminate the symptoms.

 Think of an iceberg.
 On the surface, it can look ominous but is completely visible.
-Below the surface, the iceberg is not visible & can run quite deep.
-If you remove the tip of the iceberg, it will eventually grow back & resurface.
+Below the surface, the iceberg is not visible and can run quite deep.
+If you remove the tip of the iceberg, it will eventually grow back and resurface.

 Are you feeling a bit confused?
 You’re not alone.
 Even some well-known professionals cannot differentiate between the two.

-Grab some chips & salsa & keep reading!
+Grab some chips and salsa and keep reading!

 Let’s Play a Game

-Put the label Symptoms or Problems on the top of each column & win…Clarity
+Put the label Symptoms or Problems on top of each column and win…Clarity

 Perfectionist